srh/refound/README.md

 - change feeds (not supported, but could be)
 - system tables (some data is inapplicable, faked for compatibility, or missing)
 - shard configuration commands (which are inapplicable)
-- long-running recursive range scans (that may overflow FoundationDB's transaction time limit) (this is a bug)

 You might suffer performance regressions.
 These would be addressable.